Graduate Funding, Fellowships & Financial Aid

 The majority of PhD students in the College of Engineering are offered a 100% tuition waiver and a 100% stipend through their academic department as part of the admission process.
 Here are some important points to be aware of if/when offered funding:

-In order to know how stipend offers compare, it’s important to reference area living expenses (housing, food, taxes, etc.).
+In order to know how stipend offers compare, it’s important to reference area living expenses (housing, food, healthcare costs, taxes, etc.).
 Students benefit from this comparison not only for living expenses but across a multitude of additional considerations such as:

 - Delaware is a model for environmental restoration and beauty, clean and accessible beaches, cultural options, and proximity to major metropolitan east coast cities.